bgrimstad/splinter/README.md

 }
 ```
 ###Contributing
 Everyone is welcome to use and contribute to SPLINTER.
-We believe that collective effort over time is the only way to create a great library: one that makes multivariate function approximation more accessible to the programming community.
+We believe that collective effort over time is the only way to create a great library: one that makes multivariate function approximation with splines more accessible to practitioners and researchers.

 The current goals with the library are: